Tag: Paul Monaghan

 The below Parliamentary question was asked by Paul Monaghan on 2016-02-11.

-To ask the Secretary of State for Foreign and Commonwealth Affairs, what recent assessment he has made of the application of the rule of law in the Maldives.
+To ask the Secretary of State for Foreign and Commonwealth Affairs, what progress has been made on preparations for the EU referendum.

 • Paul Monaghan – 2016 Parliamentary Question to the Foreign and Commonwealth Office